-Badgers also eat earthworms, insect larvae, fruit, vegetables and plant bulbs.
-Favorite fruit includes apples, pears, plums and elderberries.
+Badgers eat earthworms, insect larvae, fruit, vegetables, and plant bulbs.
+Favorite fruit includes apples, pears, plums, and elderberries.

-Badgers will also seeds, acorns and nuts, and will also crops of sweetcorn and wheat from farmers fields.
+Badgers also have seeds, acorns, nuts, sweetcorn, and wheat from farmers’ fields.

-Badgers are a nuisance to both farmers and gardeners as they can do a lot of damage.
+Badgers are a nuisance to farmers and gardeners as they can do much damage.

 We all know that skunks can smell bad, but this is not to do with their diet.
-Skunks are omnivores, eating a variety of fruits, plants and meat.
-They will eat a variety of food to get enough varied nutrients
+Skunks are omnivores, eating various fruits, plants, and meat.
+They will eat a variety of food to get enough varied nutrients.

-Skunks will eat larvae, earthworms, frogs, snaked, birds, moles, lizards, grubs, rodents and also bird eggs.
+Skunks eat larvae, earthworms, frogs, snaked birds, moles, lizards, grubs, rodents, and bird eggs.